sectra-medical/dpat_imageanalysisapi_sdk/examples/python/server_side_application_basic/README.md

 This example expects two prediction labels (positive and negative) and two feedback categories (positive (feedback) and negative (feedback)).
 The user can within the viewer drag the patch to the appropriate category or select the new category at the center of the viewer when selecting a patch.

-Precomputed results for a slide are expected to be saved as a csv file, where rows are: the slide name ("lisSlideId" from Sectra metadata), the path to the associated patch image, the x coordinate of the center of the patch in Sectra coordinates, the y coordinate of the center of the patch in Sectra coordinates, the sort_key for ordering patches, the prediction label, and the tag (category where the patch will be displayed in Sectra).
+Precomputed results for a slide are expected to be saved as a csv file, where rows are: the slide name ("lisSlideId" from Sectra metadata), the path to the associated patch image, the x coordinate of the center of the patch in Sectra coordinates, the y coordinate of the center of the patch in Sectra coordinates, the sort_key for ordering patches, the prediction label (i.e. predicted class from the model), and the tag (category where the patch will be displayed in Sectra).
 Additionally, the patch images are saved.

 Once the user has changed the patch category for feedback, the user can click on “Send feedback results”.
 This will generate four folders (TP,FP,FN,TN) correspond to true positives, false positives, false negatives, true negatives; saved results patches will then be copied to the appropriate folder, using the new tag associated to the patch sent for feedback.
 The user can send feedback multiple times, as the older folders are removed and recreated.

 The “feedback” folder in the repo shows an example of the output folder structure and precomputed results csv file for a slide.
+The "label" here is assumed to be 1 for positive and 0 for negative prediction, and would match respectively tag 0 and tag 1.
+In this code example, using only the tag instead of the label would also work - but not necessarily always (for example a model with more possible labels than tags available, limited to 5).

 To note, the gallery view also expects one or more polygons object to be sent - in the example there is one polygon with full slide dimension, but the polygons could for example correspond to which regions have been analyzed.